l0drex/travel/README.md

 Finally, run the dev command below to preview the website in the browser, or another command to deploy it.
 You can also deploy the site on GitHub pages.

-You can adjust the colors in [theme.ts](src/utils/theme.ts).
+You can adjust the colors in the [tailwind config](tailwind.config.mts).
 As the project uses tailwind, I recommend using one of the colors in [their palette](https://tailwindcss.com/docs/customizing-colors).

 ## 🚀 Project Structure